Zichao031/Online-Task-Management-system/README.md

   Log out - Logout of the current account

-  Add notes - Add tasks into database
+  Add tasks - Add tasks into database

-  Delete notes - Delete tasks from database
+  Delete tasks - Delete tasks from database